Valentinian I: Campaigns in Gaul and Germania

 In 370 the Saxons renewed their attacks on northern Gaul.
 Nannienus, the comes in charge of the troops in northern Gaul, urged Severus to come to his aid.
-After several modest successes, a truce was called and the Saxons handed over to the Romans young men fit for duty in the Roman military – in exchange for free passage back to their homeland.
+After several modest successes, a truce was called and the Saxons handed over young men fit for duty in the Roman military, in exchange for free passage back to their homeland.
 The Romans ambushed them and destroyed the entire invading force.

-Valentinian meanwhile tried to persuade the Burgundians – bitter enemies of the Alamanni – to attack Macrian, a powerful Alamannic chieftain.
+Valentinian meanwhile tried to persuade the Burgundians – bitter enemies of the Alemanni – to attack Macrian, a powerful Alemannic chieftain.
 If the Alamanni tried to flee, Valentinian would be waiting for them with his army.
 Negotiations with the Burgundians broke down when Valentinian, in his usual high-handed manner, refused to meet with the Burgundian envoys and personally assure them of Roman support.
-Nevertheless, rumors of a Roman alliance with the Burgundians did have the effect of scattering the Alamanni through fear of an imminent attack from their enemies.
-This event allowed the magister equitum Theodosius to attack the Alamanni through Raetia – taking many Alamannic prisoners.
-These captured Alamanni were settled in the Po river valley in Italy, where they were still settled at the time Ammianus wrote his history.
+Nevertheless, rumors of a Roman alliance with the Burgundians did have the effect of scattering the Alemanni through fear of an imminent attack from their enemies.
+This event allowed the magister equitum Theodosius to attack the Alemanni through Raetia.
+The many prisoners he took were settled in the Po river valley in Italy, where they still resided at the time Ammianus wrote his history.

-Valentinian campaigned unsuccessfully for four more years to defeat Macrian who in 372 barely escaped capture by Theodosius.
-Meanwhile, Valentinian continued to recruit heavily from Alamanni friendly to Rome.
-He sent the Alamannic king Fraomarius, as a Tribune, to Britain in 372–373 with an army in order to replenish troops there and made the noblemen Bitheridius and Hortarius commanders in his army although Hortarius was soon executed for conspiring with Macrian.
-Valentinian's Alamannic campaigns, however, were hampered by troubles first in Africa, and later on the Danube river.
+Valentinian campaigned unsuccessfully for four more years to defeat Macrian, who in 372 barely escaped capture by Theodosius.
+Meanwhile, Valentinian continued to recruit heavily from Alemanni friendly to Rome.
+The Alemannic king Fraomar was given the rank of tribune and sent to Britain in 372–373 with an army of reinforcements, and the noblemen Bitheridius and Hortarius became commanders in Valentinian's army, although Hortarius was soon executed for conspiring with Macrian.
+The campaigns against hostile Alemanni were hampered by troubles first in Africa, and later on the Danube river.
 In 374 Valentinian was forced to make peace with Macrian because the Emperor's presence was needed to counter an invasion of Illyricum by the Quadi and Sarmatians.